 Fine Arts

-Classical educators understand the importance of truth, beauty, and goodness, and perfection and there is no better way to cultivate a love and appreciation for beauty than by learning to create beauty for oneself.
+Classical educators understand the importance of truth, beauty, goodness, and perfection and there is no better way to cultivate a love and appreciation for beauty than by learning to create beauty for oneself.
 When a student learns to make music or paint, they also learn to see and enjoy the details and skill in someone else’s music and art.
 The fine arts also overlap, perhaps inextricably, with the liberal arts.
 For instance, the fine arts of painting and music also express ideas — the goal of rhetoric — and music is itself listed as one of the liberal arts.

 Core Art